 |OREF||2010||Young Investigator Grant|

 |JOSPT||2012||George Davies-James Gould Excellence in Clinical Inquiry Award |

 |Department of Orthopaedic Surgery, UC San Francisco.||2014||James O Johnston Teaching Award.|

 |OREF/ORS||2014||Kappa Delta Young Investigator Award. |

-Brian Feeley, MD joined the UCSF Department of Orthopaedic Surgery as an Assistant Professor in Residence in 2008.
+Brian Feeley, MD joined the UCSF Department of Orthopaedic Surgery in 2008, and is currently an Associate Professor in Residence.
 Feeley received his bachelor of science degree from Stanford University and his medical degree from Stanford University School of Medicine before serving his residency in the UCLA Department of Orthopaedic Surgery.
 He completed a sports medicine and shoulder fellowship at the Hospital for Special Surgery in New York City, where he also served as an assistant team physician to the New York Giants.